 - Make any decisions or conclusions necessary and assign appropriate responsibilities to team members for future projects.

 We hold retrospective meetings in our team every now and then.
-This meeting is important for a team as it is in this informal setting, once the pressure of completing a project is off, where great strides and improvement to processes can be made.
+This meeting is important for a team as it is in this informal setting, once the pressure of completing a project is off, where great strides and improvements to processes can be made.

 Communication is key